M'4 Spring Forks

 My fork spring measuring apparatus is shown below.

-It uses a bathroom scale and a drill press.
+It comprises a bathroom scale and a drill press.
 The drill press is capable of moving 4.75 inches (120mm) so I can only measure the spring's initial rate.

 However, the results validated my calculations.